16 Jan 23 | 09:35:47

 In the article, we break down the different types of animation styles available and the key things you need to consider when commissioning an animation.

-The type of animation you choose will have the biggest impact on price.
-The cheapest form of animation is line drawing, followed by 2D image animation, and then 3D model animation.
 The best type for your project is totally dependent on your objectives, so the more expensive is not necessarily better.
 Here’s a detailed explanation of each type and their average cost per minute of footage.

 Line drawings are made of large 2D vector images which are animated to look like a hand is drawing them.
 These are the simplest type of animation to create as the graphics and camera movements tend to be simple.
 If you need more complex graphics, the cost will increase as your team will require more time in the design phase.
 The average cost of a line drawing medical animation is £2,500 – £5,500 per minute.
 The variation in cost is due to the factors listed later in the article.